jeffweiss/name_maze/README.md

 # Name Mazes

+Extrapolated from and inspired by [Jamis Buck](https://github.com/jamis)'s book [Mazes for Programmers](https://pragprog.com/book/jbmaze/mazes-for-programmers).

+## Step by step

 Add the names for which you wish to create mazes to `names.yaml`.

 In this example, `names.yaml` has the following contents: